 Shawnee: Grand Casino Independence Day Celebration.
 July 4.
 All are welcome to take down their tailgates and set up lawn chairs in the field north of the casino for a free concert at 7 p.m. followed by a fireworks show at 10 p.m.
 More about Grand Casino Independence Day Celebration.

 Tulsa: ONEOK Freedom Fest.
 Nearly 100,000 people flood the banks of the Arkansas River for one of the largest fireworks displays in the state all year—it lasts over 20 minutes and reaches heights of over 800 feet.
 The festivities are spread across a total of four locations, complete with a rock-climbing wall, a hot-air balloon, an old-fashioned family picnic, a kids’ bicycle parade, and a street dance party at 31st and Riverside.
 More about ONEOK Freedom Fest.

 Yukon: Freedom Fest.
 July 4 at City and Chisholm Trail Parks, with free watermelon and ice cream, a parade, the OKC Philharmonic, the Cherry Bomb Triathlon, sand volleyball, and fireworks at dark.
 More about Yukon Freedom Fest.

-Woodward: Celebration at the Park.
-July 4 at Crystal Beach Park, starting at 7 a.m.
-Some highlights: a watermelon chunkin’, a 3-on-3 basketball tournament with a $1,200 prize, three 30-minute lumberjack shows with a 30-minute interactive camp, a Wild West trick roper, a free hamburger feed, night swimming, and a paddle-boat race.
-Fireworks start at about 9:45 p.m.
+Woodward: Red, White, and Boom!
+July 4 at Crystal Beach Park, starting at 7 a.m. with the Firecracker 5K.
+Some highlights: a watermelon chunkin’, a 3-on-3 basketball tournament, three 30-minute lumberjack shows, a free hot dog feed at 6 p.m., live music, mini golf, night swimming, and a paddle-boat race.
+Fireworks start at about 10 p.m.
 More about Woodward’s Celebration in the Park.